How to take better bike touring photos

 When I started touring, I used an amateur DSLR camera – Canon 550D -with a cheap kit lens (18-55 mm).
 I had a longer telelens at home, but I never brought it on bicycle tours, as it was too much to carry.

 After ten years, some functions stopped working, and I felt it was time to upgrade.
-I decided to replace a DSLR with a mirrorless as the bulky size of my old camera was one of the factors that annoyed me the most while cycling.
+I decided to replace a DSLR with a mirrorless one as the bulky size of my old camera was one of the factors that annoyed me the most while cycling.

 Last year, I bought an Olympus EM-5 mark III with a 12-40mm lens.
 It’s one of the best cameras for bicycle touring and outdoor adventures.